janzcio/KUMU-EXAM/README.md

 ## API GUIDELINES

 ### POST api/v1/register
-register user endpoint and provides a token for new registered user.
+register user endpoint and provides authenticated token for the new registered user.
 - Payload example :